Ishrat Jahan encounter killing: 2014 CBI report

 In May 2014, CBI filed a report before a special court in Ahmedabad that it did not have prosecutable evidence against former Gujarat Minister Amit Shah.

 2016 developments

 Allegations against an unnamed congress politician by one of the accused officers.

 In February 2016, one of the officers accused in the case, former Intelligence Bureau Special Director Rajinder Kumar, said he was pressured and offered "allurements" to implicate the then Gujarat Chief Minister Narendra Modi in the case in an attempt to defame Modi.
 He said there was a conspiracy against Modi led by a senior Congress leader from Gujarat.
+Later in March 2016, R. V. S. Mani, former under secretary (Internal Security) in the Ministry of Home Affairs, who signed the two affadavits in the case, alleged that "he was ordered to sign on the second affidavit", and that SIT chief Satish Verma tortured him with cigarette stubs during his examination in 2013.
+He alledged that it was fake encounter and then UPA government wanted to implicate Gujarat intelligence officers.